ayushnag/sophy/notebooks/sophy_ayush.md

 - All fronts/boundaries and their respective zones are shapefiles.
 Data is easily labelled with a spatial join to this GeoDataFrame

 ### GeoLabel class
+- Class to label data by fronts and sector.
+Also creates the shapefiles with raw data
 - Wrote hundreds of test lines over 2 weeks to get shapefiles and geopandas working
 - Refactored several times to simplify the functions as much as possible.
 Zones are labeled with a simple geospatial join
 ```python